 As part of your unit economics analysis, you’ll be looking closely at your customer lifetime value and customer acquisition metrics, and the ratio between the two.

-An ideal ratio is considered to be 3:1, where you get three times the value of acquisition from each new customer.
+An ideal LTV/CAC ratio is 3:1, where you get three times the value of acquisition from each new customer.

 If your ratio is lower (e.g. 1:1), it will mean it costs you as much to acquire one customer as they spend on your product.
 If this is the case, you should be looking at ways to refine your sales, acquisition, and pricing models.